SpottdApp/spottd-backend/README.md

 ###Run locally
 - Create a `.env` file of KEY=VALUE pairs with the variables from `heroku config`
-- Start on port 5000 with foreman using `nf start`
+- Start with foreman using `nf start`

 ###HTTP Requests